How badly does murder affect the value of your property?

 REAL ESTATE LESSONS FROM THE BLOCK

 Described as the "ugly duckling" of South Yarra, the eight-level Hotel Saville has a few skeletons in the closet.
-The eerie building was location of a gruesome event that took place in 2002, where a 30-year-old woman was allegedly raped and mutilated by self-proclaimed 200-year-old vampire and male prostitute Shane Chartres-Abbot, who was shot dead moments later.
+The eerie building was location of a gruesome event that took place in 2002, where a 30-year-old woman was allegedly raped and mutilated by self-proclaimed 200-year-old vampire and male prostitute Shane Chartres-Abbott, who was shot dead moments later.

 That's unpleasant, but will it affect the final value of units sold there?
 The most recent research on this topic in Australia comes from NSW, so let's look at what it found.